sethvincent/development-environments-for-beginners/readme.md

 });
 ```

-The following is a simple example of exposing a simple json feed of the posts:
+The following is a simple example of exposing a simple json feed of the posts.

 ```
 app.get('/api/posts', function(req, res){
-  res.json(res.locals.posts);
+  var data = {
+    meta: { name: app.locals.title },
+    posts: app.locals.posts
+  }
+  res.json(data);
 });
 ```
 And finally, we make the app listen on port 3000, and print a message to the terminal: